 In the Fall semester of the 2nd year of graduate studies, the student, in consultation with the major professor and with approval of the Department Head, will select a Dissertation Committee.
-The School of Graduate Studies does not officially approve this committee until the Preliminary Exam, but formation and regular meetings of the committee are required to guide the student's research plan.
+At the first meeting, the committee will select a Committee Chair who is not the major professor.
 Meetings should occur at a minimum of once every six months.
-Following such a meeting, a report of the Dissertation Committee meeting will be prepared by the Major Professor and distributed to the student and committee members (see below).
-A copy of this report, signed by both the Mentor and the student will be filed in the student's departmental record folder.
+The student must provide a report to all committee members at least 3 days before the committee meeting.
+Following such a meeting, a report of the Dissertation Committee meeting will be coordinated by the committee chair and distributed to the student and committee members (see below).
+The report must be endorsed by Committee Chair and committee.
+A copy of this report, signed by both the Mentor and the student will be submitted to mipgrad@lsuhsc.edu and will be filed in the student's departmental record folder.